-The Dean’s Council is a board of accomplished Warner College of Natural Resources alumni selected by the Dean to provide strategic counsel and to support Warner College’s vision to be a global leader in natural resource education, research, and engagement.
+The Dean’s Advisory Council is a board of accomplished Warner College of Natural Resources alumni selected by the Dean to provide strategic counsel and to support Warner College’s vision to be a global leader in natural resource education, research, and engagement.
 The Council helps increase the visibility and reputation of Warner College locally and nationally, is invested in the College’s future, and supports the development and strengthening of relationships with industry leaders.
 The Council meets twice a year and is composed of 10-15 members.

 SAN CLEMENTE, CA- ’92 B.S.
 TOURISM MANAGEMENT

 Ken Cruse, known for his ability to generate superior shareholder returns for investors, is Co-Founder and CEO of both Alpha Wave Investors, a private equity company engaged in hotel and multi-family investments, and Soul Community Planet, LLC (SCP), a new venture focused on holistic hospitality.
 Through SCP, Mr. Cruse will launch new brands and experiences for people desiring to make positive choices for both themselves and the planet.

 Prior to founding AWI and SCP, Mr. Cruse was CEO of Sunstone Hotel Investors, a $5B NYSE company.
 Under Mr. Cruse’s leadership, Sunstone Hotel Investors was consistently ranked among the Best Workplaces and the Fastest Growing Public Companies in Orange County, while generating superior shareholder returns averaging 38% per annum.